jos34larc0n/JS-Jacks-Paint/README.md

-# JS-Jacks-Paint is a fun activity wher we create a web-portal for a paint store the code
+# JS-Jacks-Paint is a fun web-based activity where we have created a mock painting store.
+The portal allows users to browse and interact with different paintings by hovering over them to view more information such as color and price.
 paint.js file has a function that adds event listeners to all images on the page, so when a user hovers over an image, it becomes slightly transparent and displays information about the product, such as its color and price.
 When the user stops hovering over the image,